 Welcome To Jamrock: Jr. Gong vs Brand Jamaica

-Content Warning: this episode contains profanity
+Content Warning: This episode contains profanity

 In 2004, Jamaican musician, Damian ‘Jr Gong’ Marley released the lead single off his upcoming third studio album, "Welcome to Jamrock”.
 Propelled by its music video, it would go to be an international hit.
 But although it was celebrated abroad, back home in Jamaica, sections of society had a different opinion.